funfoolsuzi/imgresize/README.md

 log for the main service is persisted at `./log/app.log`.
 Once you run the service, you can get most updated log entries withouth `docker exec -it container_name /bin/sh`.

+The service is built with Dependency Injection/IoC(Inversion of Control) pattern.
+This will let components being able to be mocked, thus forming better testibility.
+I have introduced this pattern to my current job.
+Everything is organized within IoC Container.

+### Developer Notes

+1. Whenever interfaces are updated, remember to call `make mockgen` to update the mock files.
+This requires your OS with mockgen installed(`go install github.com/golang/mock/mockgen`).

+### TODO
+1. add config file to the service.
+2. More unit tests.